hospitaljobsin/hospitaljobsin/apps/accounts/README.md

 - users can delete their accounts
 - delete existing 2fa challenge before trying another sign in method
-- add confirm password field on all password operations

 Github Uses SECURITY KEYS only as a form of 2fa, not PASSKEYS. hence our current setup is correct